Meet Britain's Got Talent Golden Buzzer act Chapter 13

 What did the judges have to say about their audition?

-After performing a medley, Chapter 13 received a standing ovation from all four of the judges.
+After performing a medley of Stevie Wonder songs, Chapter 13 received a standing ovation from all four of the judges.

 Before hitting the golden buzzer, Amanda told the boys, “I don’t think I’ve seen four young musicians so put together.
 It was spot on.